pavkids84-dev/cloud-infrastructure-labs/network/README.md

 This directory documents my networking studies and labs as part of my cloud infrastructure engineering learning path.

-The focus is not only on memorizing protocols or commands, but on understanding how communication moves through network layers and how to isolate failures using observable evidence.
+The focus is not only on memorizing protocols or commands, but on understanding how communication moves through network layers, how protocol headers represent that communication, and how to isolate failures using observable evidence.

-The learning path progresses from:
+The learning path progresses through:

 ```text
 OSI Model